pchain-org/pchain-guide/pchaindoc/source/introduction/pitopibnb.rst

 .. image:: ../_static/pitopibnb/0.jpg

-Step 2: Create or import your BNB address to PIWallet.
+Step 2: Create or import your BNB address to PIWallet.(After create or import make sure your address start with "**bnb**", if not, update your PIWallet to the latest version)

 You can import your BNB address by private key or wallet seed(mnemonic words) or you can just create a new address.
 We will take 'create PIBNB' as an example.